Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 This should create a new folder in our project called home with a different set of files.

-We will need to register our new app in the settings.py file of our project by simply adding the name of the application of the INSTALLED_APPS list.
+Then, we will need to register our new app in the settings.py file of our project by simply adding the name of the application to the INSTALLED_APPS list, as seen below:

 Let’s go ahead and create a new directory named templates in the home folder.
-Then create two html files, first one is nodes.html and then pods.html.
-It should look like this.
+Then, create two HTML files, nodes.html and pods.html.
+It should look like this below:

 (cluster) :~/cluster$ pipenv install kubernetes